 What a beautifully written story, a true story.

 The book begins with some beautiful childhood memoirs from a little boy named PK, and his days growing up in the Indian jungle.
-As I read, I am taken on an exotic mind journey that is full of intrigue.
+Reading this book takes me on an exotic mind journey that is full of intrigue.

-PK’s talks us through his first experiences of discrimination and the concept of ‘caste’, a hierarchy of humanity, some more worthy than others.
+PK’s talks us through his first experiences of discrimination as an Indian in India and the concept of ‘caste’, a hierarchy of humanity, some more worthy than others.

 This memoir highlights just how quickly tables can turn, how the apparent loser can become a winner, just by being in the right place at the right time with the right talents – seizing an opportunity.